BhaalM/stuff/per_player_shader.md

 I've extracted part of the code from the mess I have in my shader files, so you'll surely find errors.
 I will appreciate any feedback on those errors in order to improve this tutorial.

-And of course, do whatever you want with the code.
+Do whatever you want with the code.

 # Requirements